Castelvill/SandstormBox/docs/Instructions.md

 **Description**

-    takes a list of indexes and returns a context with entities found by indexes.
+    Take a list of indexes and returns a context with entities found by indexes.

 **Parameters:**